-- (a) Published in the official county newspaper. - (b) Mailed to the applicant, any parties of record, and any agencies with jurisdiction that provided comments on the proposal. - (2) The notice of decision shall include, at a minimum, the following information: - (a) The a summary of the decision. - (b) A statement that ordinance and exhibits are available for public review and where the public may access them. - (c) The time frame for appeals, if any. - (d) The name and contact information of the department representative to contact about reviewing the file.
+- (1) The county shall publish notice of decision pursuant to Chapter 36.70A.290(2)(b) RCW. - (2) The county shall issue the notice of decision within seven calendar days of the final decision. - (3) The decision shall be noticed as follows: - (a) Published in the official county newspaper. - (b) Mailed to the applicant, any parties of record, and any agencies with jurisdiction that provided comments on the proposal. - (4) The notice of decision shall include, at a minimum, the following information: - (a) The a summary of the decision. - (b) A statement that ordinance and exhibits are available for public review and where the public may access them. - (c) The time frame for appeals, if any. - (d) The name and contact information of the department representative to contact about reviewing the file.